bcgov/digital-trust-toolkit/applications/application-tsm-envirochem-issuance.md

 7. Business entity can choose to accept or negotiate the credential to request changes

-**Identity (Authentication)**
--	VC Storage Location will take place on a digital Business Wallet with a secure connection.
--	Verifiable Credential Proof will be requested by ____________ and the proof will be provided by _____________.
--	The Verifiable credential will be issued from the _Company_ Digital Wallet

-**Delegation**
--	Refers to a Verifiable Credential for permission to delegate a specific role.
--	The VC Storage Location will be held on the digital wallet, with the VC proof being requested by the Company’s Digital wallet.
--	VC Proof is provided by the personal digital wallet and the VC will be issued by the Company Digital wallet.

-**Authorization**
--	Allows a verifiable credential to a person giving them a role (such as the issuer of a permit credential).
--	VC will be stored on the Personal Digital Wallet, with VC Proof Requested by Line of Business Systems.
--	VC Proof will be provided by the digital wallet with the VC issued from a company digital wallet.

-MUST specify that all [RFC 2119 keywords used with their RFC 2119 meanings are CAPITALIZED](https://www.rfc-editor.org/rfc/rfc2119).

 ## 2.6.
 Technical Requirements

 *MUST have an Aries compatible business wallet.*

 *These are the requirements governing technical interoperability.
 Controlled documents in this category:*

 *1. MUST specify how trust community members will interoperate technically using the ToIP technology stack by reference to any relevant ToIP specifications and recommendations.*

 *2. SHOULD include any additional specifications and/or specification profiles that are specific to the technical interoperability within this trust community.*

 *3. SHOULD include references one or more glossaries (see Glossary section) as needed.*

 *4. SHOULD reference any test suites or other testing requirements.*

 ## 2.7.
 Information Trust Requirements
-** Information privacy **

-•	Privacy and Minimal Disclosure: Neil to describe verbage around the work they do and how they manage privacy
+**Information & Privacy** _Privacy and Minimal Disclosure: Neil to describe verbage around the work they do and how they manage privacy_

 •	Mention company privacy policy - or copy and paste right here.

 ## 2.8.
 Inclusion, Equitability and Accessibility Requirement